 We found the geocache right outside the cruise port exit, on a nearby monument.
 This one seemed easy enough, but it was cleverly hidden on the monument and made us think pretty hard!
 After carefully reading the clues and the history behind the monument/park area, we spotted the geocache.
 “I found it!” says Liz.
 Awesome.
 As soon as we signed the log we headed off to our adventure; swimming with our new friends, the Sting Rays.

 Initially, people may not think that it’s possible to go geocaching while cruising, but they actually fit quite nicely with each other.
-Next time you go cruising, do a little research on your port of call, and hopefully you can find a couple of fun geocaches nearby.
-This is a perfect way to grab a couple of fun international geocaches while enjoying a little bit relaxation and adventure at the same time.
+Next time you go cruising, do a little research on your port of call, and hopefully, you can find a couple of fun geocaches nearby.
+This is a perfect way to grab a couple of fun international geocaches while enjoying a little bit of relaxation and adventure at the same time.